alfusinigoj/windows-kube-samples/asp-with-oledb/README.md

 The Dockerfile assumes that you have the contents of your web application in the `wwwroot` directory at the same level as the Dockerfile.

+# default.asp
+In `default.asp` you'll have to specify the connection string relevant to your environment.

+While specifying such information directly in code is not desirable, it's a pattern often found in legacy ASP applications.
+In the future content will be added demonstrating config externalization.

 ## TODO
 * Config externalization
 * K8s YAML spec